 That represents only 50 percent of the income needed to cover the most basic necessities of food, housing and transportation, she said.

 The extended federal benefits have become a target in the fight over budget policy between Republicans and Democrats, and renewal is uncertain.
 Analysts warn that removing that cushion from the millions of unemployed would dampen the still-fragile economic recovery.

 If the unemployed do not have money to spend, then spending in the economy is going to decline.
 Providing unemployment benefits is one of the effective ways to create jobs, said Lawrence Mishel, head of the liberal Economic Policy Institute in Washington.

-Analysts estimate that not extending benefits for the long-term unemployed could chip away as much 0.3 percentage point from the gross domestic product.
+Analysts estimate that not extending benefits for the long-term unemployed could chip away as much 0.3 percentage point from GDP.

 Those opposed to extending the benefits, including the conservative Heritage Foundation, argue that they have failed to stimulate the economy and are instead encouraging recipients to continue seeking jobs that do not exist.